Andrettin/Wyrmsun/readme.txt

 - Fixed the display of the mercenary hiring popup.
 - Dwarven Gryphon Riders are now trainable (they require a Lumber Mill and a Bastion to be trained).
 - Germanic and Teuton archers now have a 50% damage bonus against air units.
-- Added Teuton Ritter (icon by Jinn).
+- Added Teuton Ritter (icon by Jinn and unit graphics by badbuckle).

 -----------------------------------------------------------------------
 - 1.3.3